brekru212/bits-n-bots/lessons/lesson4.md

 ### The Mission

 Imagine the duties of a dump truck.
 They often follow the same path, while also picking up and dropping things off at constant intervals.
 This time, we'll be working on getting the bot to follow a predictable path.
 Once that is working, your job is to use the claw on the front of your bots to pick up and drop off the cargo.
+This way, we'll have a functioning dump/delivery truck.

 ### Tasks